abusalam/drupal-malda/README.md

 # Official website of Malda

-Please read through our [docementation](docs/README.md) for directions on opening issues, coding standards, and notes on development.
+Please go through the [documentation](docs/README.md) for directions on opening issues, coding standards, and notes on development.